Unit Price Calculator: Compare Grocery Prices & Bulk Deals

 - Compare after discounts.
 Use this tool together with the Discount Calculator when there are coupons or promo codes.

 - Check prices in different currencies.
-If you travel or buy from other countries, combine this with the Currency Converter.
+If you buy from other countries, combine this with the Currency Converter.

 - Build better habits.
-After a while, you’ll start to “feel” when something is overpriced just by looking at the size and price.
+After a while, you'll start to notice when something is overpriced just by looking at the size and price.